-- Section 5.
-The Illinois Act on the Aging is amended by changing Section 4.04 as follows: - 6 (20 ILCS 105/4.04) (from Ch.
+Section 5.
+The Illinois Act on the Aging is amended by changing Section 4.04 as follows:

+6 (20 ILCS 105/4.04) (from Ch.
 23, par.
-6104.04) - 7 (Text of Section after amendment by P.A.
-103-329) - 8 Sec.
+6104.04)

+Sec.
 4.04.
 Long Term Care Ombudsman Program.
-The purpose 9 of the Long Term Care Ombudsman Program is to ensure that older with disabilities 10 and persons receive 11 services.
-This is accomplished by providing advocacy services for residents of long term care facilities and participants 12 13 receiving home care and community-based care.
-Managed care is 14 increasingly becoming the vehicle for delivering health and long-term services and supports to seniors and persons with 15 16 disabilities, including dual eligible participants.
-17 additional ombudsman authority will allow advocacy services to be provided to Illinois participants for the first time and 18 19 will produce a cost savings for the State of Illinois by 20 supporting the rebalancing efforts of the Patient Protection 21 and Affordable Care Act. - 22 (a) Long Term Care Ombudsman Program.
-The Department shall 23 establish a Long Term Care Ombudsman Program, through the
+The purpose of the Long Term Care Ombudsman Program is to ensure that older persons and persons with disabilities receive quality services.
+This is accomplished by providing advocacy services for residents of long term care facilities and participants receiving home care and community-based care.
+Managed care is increasingly becoming the vehicle for delivering health and long-term services and supports to seniors and persons with disabilities, including dual eligible participants.
+The additional ombudsman authority will allow advocacy services to be provided to Illinois participants for the first time and will produce a cost savings for the State of Illinois by supporting the rebalancing efforts of the Patient Protection and Affordable Care Act.

+(a) Long Term Care Ombudsman Program.
+The Department shall establish a Long Term Care Ombudsman Program, through the Office of State Long Term Care Ombudsman ("the Office"), in